Dallinger/Dallinger/docs/source/developing_wallace_setup_guide.rst

 Change into your the new directory and make sure you are still in your virtual environment before installing the dependencies.
-If you want to be extra carfeul, run the command ``workon wallace``, which will ensure that you are in the right virtual environment.
+If you want to be extra careful, run the command ``workon wallace``, which will ensure that you are in the right virtual environment.

 **Note**: if you are using Anaconda – as of August 10, 2016 – you will need to